yousafkhamza/dns-lookup-bash-script/README.md

 sudo apt -y install whois
 ```

-> Please note that this script doesn't support macOS.
+> Please note that this script is not supporting with macOS.

 ----
 ## How to use this script